nodejs/node/doc/api/fs.md

 This happens when:

 * the file is deleted, followed by a restore
-* the file is renamed twice - the second time back to its original name
+* the file is renamed and then renamed a second time back to its original name

 ## fs.write(fd, buffer\[, offset\[, length\[, position\]\]\], callback)
 <!-- YAML